BaAmadoCamunas/cybersecurity/SQL-Injection/README.md

 The error occurs because the application concatenates user input directly into an SQL query.
 When the query structure is broken using special characters (such as `'`), the database returns an error message that leaks internal information.

 This confirms the existence of an Error-Based SQL Injection vulnerability.

 ---

+### Security Impact

+Error messages from the database can expose internal structure and help attackers enumerate the database schema.

+---